yogeshhk/MicroSaaS/references/Notes_SystemsConsult.md

 ## Overview
 This repository is dedicated to **System Thinking and Dynamics**, a field focused on understanding and modeling complex systems through simulation and feedback analysis.
 The primary aim is to enhance decision-making in various domains by providing tools and methodologies that capture the dynamic behavior of systems over time.

+**System Dynamics** (SD) is a methodology for understanding the nonlinear behavior of complex systems over time.
+It employs stocks, flows, internal feedback loops, and time delays to model dynamic interactions within systems.
+Originally developed in the 1950s for corporate management, it now finds applications across various sectors including public policy, healthcare, and environmental studies[1][3][5].

+## Quotes
+- System is more than sum of its parts.
+- Non-linear Thinking
+- Playing the game changes the rules (based on stock, logic may change).

+## Key Concepts
+- **Feedback Loops**: Chains of cause-and-effect relationships that influence system behavior.
+- **Stocks and Flows**: Represent accumulations (stocks) and changes (flows) within a system.
+- **Modeling and Simulation**: Using computational tools to simulate system behavior under different scenarios.
+- **Policy Design**: Utilizing insights gained from models to inform decision-making and strategy development[1][5].

+## System Dynamics Approach
+- Dynamics Thinking (Graph over time)
+- Causal thinking (feedback loops)
+- Stock and flow thinking (accumulations)
+- Thinking endogenously (system as cause)

 ## Installation
 To get started with System Dynamics modeling, you may need specific software tools.
 Below are some popular options: